 - Another dramatic example: in the sci-fi novella "Wine of the Dreamers", Raul Kinson is raised in a dwindling alien compound and believes the devices he periodically sleeps in are advanced virtual reality devices that create three alternate worlds within the dreamers' minds.
 Killing or humiliating dream characters is a popular sport.
 Unfortunately, the dream worlds are actually long-lost colony planets, one of which is Earth!
 Over the course of millennia, the dreamers have destroyed space programs and even triggered nuclear wars due to a misremembered plan that the "dreams" must end when the colony worlds achieve interstellar flight.

-- Philip K. Dick's Time out of Joint.
+- Philip K Dick's Time Out Of Joint.
 The main character lives in a quaint 1950's town and spends his days solving a newspaper puzzle, "find the green man".
 It's actually the future, there is a war between Earth and Mars going on, and the protagonist used to be a genius tasked with predicting the Martians' attack targets.
 After he had mental breakdown, he was given false memories and led to believe that he's living an idyllic life in a fake town.
 He is still doing his job, by regularly solving what he thinks is just a newspaper puzzle.

-- A Doctor Who novel introduces a free video game the premise of which is a war between a race of porcupine-like aliens (whom the game labels as the good guys) and a race of mantis-like aliens (the game's bad guys).
+- A Doctor Who Expanded Universe novel introduces a free video game the premise of which is a war between a race of porcupine-like aliens (whom the game labels as the good guys) and a race of mantis-like aliens (the game's bad guys).
 Since neither race can kill one another in hand-to-hand combat (the porcupines' needles can't pierce the bugs' exoskeleton, and the bugs' claws can't get close to the porcupines' bodies due to the needles), the porcupines recruit humans (players) to infiltrate the enemy base and win the war.
 A typical first-person shooter, except the save game, for some reason, occasionally gets erased, forcing players to start from the beginning.
 It turns out that not only is the premise true (except for the porcupines being the good guys), but the aliens are kidnapping humans to use as the in-game "avatars" controlled by players (when players "log out", the avatar just stands there until the player comes back or when the bugs kill him/her).
 The Doctor is playing the game until he finds out that his avatar is Rose.

 - Bang!
 You're Dead by Ray Bradbury centers on a US soldier called Johnny Choir fighting in Italy in WWII.
 He believes the entire war is a game and no one actually gets killed or hurt - they're all just pretending.
 This allows him to "duck" bullets, because he doesn't think they exist.
 When another soldier called Melter tells him it's all real, Choir promptly gets shot.
 The same thing happens to Melter when he tries to do what Choir did to avoid being hit.